burlachenkok/burlachenkok.github.io/_posts/2021-12-22-Courses-at-Stanford-not-relative-to-AI.md

 | [CME302](https://online.stanford.edu/courses/cme302-numerical-linear-algebra) | CME302 Numerical Linear Algebra | + | - |
 | [CME304](https://web.stanford.edu/class/cme304/) | CME304 Numerical Optimization | + | - |
 {:.mbtablestyle}

+*p.s.*
+There is a vision of John C. Duchi that he has shared in Simons Institute during [Statistical Theory, Privacy and Data Analysis](https://youtu.be/GJXiYzi8KRc?t=591) at 09:51 that in fact, AI underpins a lot of things.
+And people in Academia at least at the level of John C. Duchi can not state "AI is everything and it solves everything".

+In any case, I hope the catalog below will be useful for people who do science and engineering.
+For example "EE261" is an essential core for understanding and creating devices and approaches in:

+* Digital Signal Processing
+* Digital Filters
+* Compressed Sensing
+* Music Composition
+* Medical Images